With True Detective hitting screens once more, Jon Axworthy delves deep into the much-dramatised psychology of the police detective sponsored_longform

 Routine traffic stops often turned into high-speed police chases, with the younger, fitter Hentcy going after the target on foot, while Irwin stayed behind the wheel to keep them boxed in.
 Chases would often result in arrests, weapon recoveries and seizures of methamphetamine.

-The partnership broke up in 2008, when Irwin was offered a new position on a meth-lab task force, but the split was far from acrimonious.
+The sponsored_longform broke up in 2008, when Irwin was offered a new position on a meth-lab task force, but the split was far from acrimonious.
 In fact, the two saw each other regularly.
 Now, seven years on, they are partners again in the investigations bureau and are using their intuitive knowledge of one another’s methods to investigate backlogged homicides.

 “I was with Adrian when he met his, now, wife,” says Plowman, “and he influenced me to take a path into undercover work, so the impact and involvement we have had in one another’s lives still exists today.
 The year or so I spent working with him was so impactful that I spent the next 10 years or so in the police desperately searching for the same type of relationship.”

 The repercussions of a good pairing on the street are felt all the way to the top.
 “It’s a win-win for everyone,” Plowman continues.
 “The work rate is outstanding, the community’s safe, cops are happy and criminals are worried.
-My partnership with Adrian was my crack cocaine.
+My sponsored_longform with Adrian was my crack cocaine.
 He was one of the few for whom I would have taken a bullet in a heartbeat."